Why It’s Better to Write TogetherNov 28, 2021

-Mahsuda Snaith is one of the team of expert author coaches at The Novelry.
+Mahsuda Snaith is one of our writing coaches at The Novelry.
 She was named an 'Observer New Face of Fiction' for her debut novel The Things We Thought We Knew (published by Penguin's Black Swan imprint), and her second novel How to Find Home was chosen as a BBC Radio 4 Book at Bedtime.

-Write your book with an author like Mahsuda at your side – we'll be there to help you every step of the way!
+Write your book with an author like Mahsuda Snaith at your side – there to help you every step of the way!

 From the desk of Mahsuda Snaith.